 18. Pet Emergency Care Giver Notification card: Carry this card in your wallet or purse to inform people that you have a pet and the name and phone number of your emergency pet care giver.

 19. A Thumb Drive Containing PDF Copies of All Signed Documents.
 If you return your portfolio with the signed documents to us we will scan all the documents and make pdf copies.
 We will then return your portfolio to you and give you digital pdf copies of all your estate planning documents on a thumb drive so you can give copies of documents to your loved ones.

 No Charge for Changes Within First Three Months

-We do not charge any legal fees for any changes you want to make to your estate planning documents, including a trust, within the first three months after our signing conference.
+We do not charge any legal fees for any changes you want to make to your estate planning documents, including a trust, within the first three months after we deliver the documents to you.
 We give you a lot of paper, but we want you to be able to review everything you sign at your leisure so you can be sure everything is correct.
-If, within the first three months after signing your documents, you find a problem with your estate plan or want to change any document we prepare, let us know and we will revise the documents as necessary at no additional cost to you.
+If, within the first three months after we deliver the documents, you want to change any document we prepared, let us know and we will revise the documents as necessary at no additional cost to you.

 Stop Procrastinating – Protect Your Family Before It is Too Late

 If you have procrastinated up to now and do not have an estate plan and if you do not take the next step right now to make an appointment with Richard C. Keyt or Richard Keyt to design your estate plan, the sad reality is that you will most likely continue to procrastinate for many years to come and probably will die without protecting your family.
 That’s ok if you want the State of Arizona to decide who inherits your property and if you don’t care about the problems and expense your family may suffer if you die without an estate plan in place.